-Brief summary by the American Academy of Orthopaedic Surgeons.
-Includes information about rotator cuff procedure, meniscal tears, ACL tears, carpal tunnel syndrome, and other applications of arthroscopic orthopedic surgery
+What is Arthroscopy?
+Read this brief summary by the American Academy of Orthopaedic Surgeons (AAOS).
+Includes information about rotator cuff procedure, meniscal tears, ACL tears, carpal tunnel syndrome, and other applications of arthroscopic orthopedic surgery.

-Find an orthopedic surgeon anywhere in the US.
-Easy-to-use and informative site, by the American Academy of Orthopaedic Surgeons (AAOS).
+Find an orthopedic surgeon (orthopaedist) anywhere in the US.
+Easy-to-use site, by the American Academy of Orthopaedic Surgeons (AAOS).
+Provides office location address.

 Find definitions of orthopedic terms like arthroscopy and arthroplasty.
-Very large glossary with definitions and articles, by American Academy of Orthopaedic Surgeons (AAOS).
+Large number of resources with definitions and articles, by American Academy of Orthopaedic Surgeons (AAOS).
 Parts of the body and common problems like fractures or bunions are described (use search function).
 Orthoinfo

 The MedlinePlus site for Hip replacement surgery is free of advertisement.
-Information provided on implants, hip resurfacing, total hip joints, risk of deep vein thrombosis (DVT)/blood clot, minimally invasive hip surgery, anterior approach; hip rehab exercises
+Information provided on implants, hip resurfacing, total hip joints, risk of deep vein thrombosis (DVT)/blood clot, minimally invasive hip surgery; hip rehab exercises.

 MedlinePlus website on Knee Replacement Surgery shows important topics: total knee replacement surgery, joint replacement (arthroplasty), revision surgery, conditioning, rehabilitation exercises, deciding to have hip or knee surgery, and more.
 Many videos on minimally invasive surgery.
 We like MedlinePlus so much better than WebMD.
 It’s ad-free, a service of our National Library of Medicine (NLM) and the National Institutes of Health (NIH)